Human Anatomy & Physiology I

 Grading options: A-F (default), P-NP, audit

 First course of a three-course sequence.
 Introduces body systems, homeostasis, tissues, integument, skeletal and muscular systems.
 Includes related laboratories which integrate appropriate lab equipment and procedures: microscopes, dissection, and others as determined by the department and instructor.
-Prerequisites: BI 112 or (BI 211 and BI 212).
+Prerequisites: BI 112 or BI 211.
 Audit available.

 Upon successful completion students will be able to: